baking-bad/bcdbox/README.md

 # Baking Bad IDE
-A customizable local development environment.
+Customizable interactive development environment.

-## Better Call Dev + Your sandbox node
+## 🏖 Better Call Dev + Your sandbox node
 1. Ensure your sandbox node is exposed at `172.17.0.1:8732`
 2. Make sure ports `8000` and `42000` are not in use
 3. Launch BCD (will be available at https://localhost:8000)